xian-sh/SeeEmotion/eeg2emo/README.md

-# Clean EEG Emotion Recognition
+# EEG Emotion Recognition

 This is a compact EEG-only emotion recognition codebase.
-The pipeline now focuses on EEG input, emotion labels, classification training, and evaluation.
+The pipeline focuses on EEG input, emotion labels, classification training, and evaluation.

 ## Files